Geeks in Phoenix

 The Disk Cleanup program inside of Windows 11

 Disk Cleanup has been inside Windows for some time now and has far more options for cleaning up Windows 11.
-And there are two (2) ways to run Disk Cleanup, which I refer to as Standard and Advanced.
+There are two (2) ways to run Disk Cleanup, which I refer to as Standard and Advanced.

 Disk Cleanup can clean up user and system files, ranging from the Recycle Bin and temporary Internet files for users to Windows Update and thumbnails for the system.